Participants

 Benny Jonas Nilsen (S) sound artist

 Born in 1975.
-Lives in Sweden
+Lives in Berlin

 www.bjnilsen.com

-Jana Winderen (NO) sound artist & producer/curator
+Jana Winderen (NO) artist

 Born 1965.
 Lives in Norway